Paul Rand Lecture Poster Series—Min Oh

 Animated posters, variable duration, 2025

-Letterpress poster made during Typographics Printing Program led by Dafi Khune.
+Snails eating paper, 2023 Letterpress poster made during Typographics Printing Program led by Dafi Khune.

 linoleum, 2024